 Can you play blues on an Ibanez?

 Yes, you can play blues on an Ibanez.
-The company’s S series models have slightly wider string spacing that might be more suited toward blues and jazz-based sounds.
-Ibanez S series guitars are generally a good choice for blues players since they can be played at higher volumes without losing tone quality.
+The company’s S series models have slightly wider string spacing.
+They might be more suited toward blues and jazz-based sounds.
+Ibanez S series guitars are generally a good choice for blues players.
+Since they can be played at higher volumes without losing tone quality.

 How can I tell what model my Ibanez is?

-You can find the model number of your Ibanez by looking at the serial number at the back of the guitar’s headstock or neck plate.
+You can find the model number of your Ibanez by looking at the serial number.
+It’s normally at the back of the guitar’s headstock or neck plate.
 The serial number will start with a letter and end with numbers like RG550, and JEM7V.

 What does the S stand for in Ibanez S series?